bitpay/cordova-plugin-qrscanner/readme.md

 Before testing - ensure the Windows Phone SDK is installed.
 In order to deploy from the command line Windows Phone 8.0 SDK and Visual Studio 2012 update 2 (or later) must be installed.
 Visual Studio 2015 is recommended for debugging Windows desktop apps.

+The Windows platform renders an impervious white layer behind its browser- the video preview is not behind the webView, but is actually an HTML element that is carefully managed.
+Hide and show change the style properties (visibility) of the preview.

 ## Browser

 While the browser implementation matches the native mobile implementations very closely, the platform itself does not.
 Notably: